Listeria Testing

 What happens if a sample tests positive for Listeria?

 If a finished product tests positive for Listeria monocytogenes, it is generally considered adulterated and must not enter commerce.
-We provide expert guidance on next steps, including confirmation testing and root cause analysis for environmental positives.
+We provide expert guidance on next steps, including confirmation testing and root-cause analysis following any positive Listeria result.

 Scroll to Top